npm

 💡 You can try these recommendations through the Codesandbox example.

-Configuring Mux video uploads
+Configuring Mux Video uploads

 Signed URLs (private playbacks)

-MP4 support (downloadable videos)
+MP4 support (downloadable videos or offline viewing)

 To enable static MP4 renditions, add mp4_support: 'standard' to the options of your mux.video schema type.